-To prioritize incoming tickets, your team is able to filter them by their status — new, open, pending, or resolved.
-Individual members can also access tickets assigned to them in a single click.
+To prioritize incoming tickets, your team is able to filter them by their status — new, open, pending, on-hold, or closed.
+Individual members can also access tickets assigned to them with a single click.

-Once the ticket is closed, the customer will be asked to rate their experience.
-This provides a simple way for you to monitor customer satisfaction levels, as well as track performance of individual service reps.
+Once the ticket is resolved, the customer will be asked to rate their experience.
+This provides a simple way for you to monitor customer satisfaction levels, as well as track the performance of individual service reps.

 You can also gauge key performance metrics — ticket resolution time, first response rate, busy hours, and the overall number of resolved tickets.
-Each report can be broken down by a particular period, giving you a bird’s eye view of all your customer service activities.
+Each report can be broken down by a particular period, giving you a bird-eye view of all your customer service activities.

-The ‘Standard’ subscription plan costs $15/mo per team member, and includes knowledge base, in-app pop-ups and all help desk features mentioned above (except emails functionality).
+The ‘Basic’ subscription plan costs $15/mo per team member if billed monthly.
+It includes a knowledge base, in-app pop-ups, and all help desk features mentioned above (except email functionality).